eccclesiastes/team-finder/README.md

 In `databaseConfig.js`, edit the `connection` variable's options to fit your setup.

 In `config.json`, edit the `username`, `password` to fit with your GMail account's credentials.
-If you wish, in the same file, edit the `masterUsername` and `masterPassword`.
+If you wish, in the same file, edit the `masterUsername` and `masterPassword` as well as the `masterSalt`.
 If you are not using GMail, see the [nodemailer documentation](https://nodemailer.com/about/) and edit the `transporter` variable's configuration in `mailConfig.js` to work with your provider.

 Run `node .` to start the programme.